kmlawson/rethinking-the-world-in-east-asia-mo3354/09seminars.md

 - Ying, Hu.
 “Qiu Jin’s Nine Burials: The Making of Historical Monuments and Public Memory.” *Modern Chinese Literature and Culture* 19, no. 1 (2007): 138–91.
 - Zarrow, Peter.
 “He Zhen and Anarcho-Feminism in China.” *The Journal of Asian Studies* 47, no. 4 (1988): 796–813.

-## Week 6 - Independent Learning Week
+## Week 6 - Independent Learning Week {#ilw}

 - Use this week to make good progress on your long essay research and please begin the writing process, even if it is to draft some ideas.
 If you don't have a clear idea of your essay topic and a tentative argument, as well as the majority of your sources in hand, then this week is absolutely critical to make progress for a high quality essay.

 \pagebreak

-## Week 7 - Buddhist World Orders
+## Week 7 - Buddhist World Orders {#world}

 ### Preparation

-- If you didn't yet submit a prospectus to me with a bibliography in W5, I will also have some extra office hour time available for a discussion along those lines and is the last week for prospectus feedback sessions.
-If you changed topics over ILW, that is fine, and you are welcome to come with a new prospectus.
-Many of the best essays involved a first deep dive, and then a change of direction.
+- Your [Essay Prospectus](#prospectus) is due this week.
+- Continue your essay research

 ### Required Reading (~70)

 * Sponberg, Alan, ed. *Maitreya, the Future Buddha*.
 Reissue edition.
 Cambridge: Cambridge University Press, 2011.
-Ch 1-2, pp7-36 (P)
+Ch 1-2, pp7-36 (P) (Teams)
 * Curley, Melissa Anne-Marie. *Pure Land, Real World: Modern Buddhism, Japanese Leftists, and the Utopian Imagination*.
 University of Hawaiʻi Press, 2017.
 Introduction.
-1-16 (P)
+1-16 (P) [Ebook](https://library.st-andrews.ac.uk/record=b3064584~S5)
 * Tikhonov, V. M. *Social Darwinism and Nationalism in Korea - The Beginnings, 1883-1910: Survival as an Ideology of Korean Modernity*.
 Brill, 2010.
-Ch 5 Survival, God, Buddha: Social Darwinism in a Buddhist Context, pp113-135 (P)
+Ch 5 Survival, God, Buddha: Social Darwinism in a Buddhist Context, pp113-135 (P) [Ebook](https://library.st-andrews.ac.uk/record=b3294369~S5)

 ### Elective Reading

 **A) Pure Land**

 * Unno, Mark.
-“Modern Pure Land Thinkers.” *The Oxford Handbook of Japanese Philosophy*, September 2, 2014.
+“Modern Pure Land Thinkers: Kiyozawa Manshi and Soga Ryōjin.” *The Oxford Handbook of Japanese Philosophy*, September 2, 2014.
+Part II, Ch 7  [Ebook](https://library.st-andrews.ac.uk/record=b2449094~S5)
 * Ckiurley, Melissa Anne-Marie. *Pure Land, Real World: Modern Buddhism, Japanese Leftists, and the Utopian Imagination*.
 University of Hawaiʻi Press, 2017.
-Ch 1-3, Epilogue. (the fourth chapter on Miki Kiyoshi comes up in two weeks) (P)
+Ch 1-3, Epilogue. (the fourth chapter on Miki Kiyoshi comes up in two weeks) (P) [Ebook](https://library.st-andrews.ac.uk/record=b3064584~S5)

 **B) Zen**

 * Victoria, Daizen. *Zen at War*.
 Lanham, Md.: Rowman &amp; Littlefield Publishers, 2006.
-5 pp57-65, 10 pp147-182 and either i) Ch 2-3 pp12-48 on radical Zen or ii) 7-9 pp79-144 on wartime Zen (P)
+5 pp57-65, 10 pp147-182 and either i) Ch 2-3 pp12-48 on radical Zen or ii) 7-9 pp79-144 on wartime Zen (P) [Ebook](https://library.st-andrews.ac.uk/record=b2910257~S5)
 * Chistopher Ives *Imperial-Way Zen: Ichikawa Hakugen's Critique and Lingering Questions for Buddhist Ethics* (2009).
 Ch 4 Modern Buddhism for the Protection of the Realm pp101-127.
+[Ebook](https://library.st-andrews.ac.uk/record=b3081662~S5)

 **C) Nichiren**

 * Heine, Steven, and Charles S. Prebish, eds. *Buddhism in the Modern World : Adaptations of an Ancient Tradition*.
 Oxford University Press, USA, 2003.
 Ch 8 "By Imperial Edict and Shogunal Decree", pp193-214.
-* Godart, G. Clinton.
-“Nichirenism, Utopianism, and Modernity: Rethinking Ishiwara Kanji’s East Asia League Movement.” *Japanese Journal of Religious Studies* 42, no. 2 (2015): 235–74.
+(In Library)
 * Naylor, Christina.
 “Nichiren, Imperialism, and the Peace Movement.” *Japanese Journal of Religious Studies* 18, no. 1 (1991): 51–78.
+[Jstor](https://www.jstor.org/stable/30233429)
 * Shields, James.
 “A Blueprint for Buddhist Revolution: The Radical Buddhism of Seno’o Girō (1889–1961) and the Youth League for Revitalizing Buddhism.” *Japanese Journal of Religious Studies* 39 (November 1, 2012): 333–51.
+[Jstor](https://www.jstor.org/stable/23343743)

 **D) Korean Buddhism**

 * Han, Yong-un. *Selected Writings of Han Yongun: From Social Darwinism to Socialism with a Buddhist Face*.
 Global Oriental, 2008.
-Introduction pp1-30  (P)
+Introduction pp1-30  (P) [Ebook](https://library.st-andrews.ac.uk/record=b3253241~S5)
 * Park, Jin Y., ed. *Makers of Modern Korean Buddhism*.
 Albany: State University of New York Press, 2010.
-Ch 1-2 Individual Salvation and Compassionate Action
+Ch 1-2 + Ch 5 [Ebook](https://library.st-andrews.ac.uk/record=b3109279~S5)
-The Life and Thoughts of Paek Yongsŏng; A Korean Buddhist Response to Modernity Manhae Han Yongun’s Doctrinal Reinterpretation for His Reformist Thought pp19-60, Ch 5 Gendered Response to Modernity Kim Iryŏp and Buddhism pp109-128

 **E) Ishiwara Kanji**

 * Peattie, Mark R. *Ishiwara Kanji and Japan’s Confrontation with the West*.
-Princeton, N.J.: Princeton University Press, 1975., Ch 6-10 (but skim where necessary)
+Princeton, N.J.: Princeton University Press, 1975., Ch 6-10 (but skim where necessary) [Ebook](https://library.st-andrews.ac.uk/record=b2388605~S5)
 * Godart, G. Clinton.
 “Nichirenism, Utopianism, and Modernity: Rethinking Ishiwara Kanji’s East Asia League Movement.” *Japanese Journal of Religious Studies* 42, no. 2 (2015): 235–74.

 **F) Buddhism and Empire**

 * Kim, Hwansoo Ilmee. *Empire of the Dharma: Korean and Japanese Buddhism, 1877–1912*.
 Cambridge, MA: Harvard University Asia Center, 2013.
-Ch 3 Japanese Buddhist Missions to Korea pp107-150 (P)
+Ch 3 Japanese Buddhist Missions to Korea pp107-150 (P) [Ebook](https://library.st-andrews.ac.uk/record=b3526669~S5)
 * Ives, Christopher.
 “The Mobilization of Doctrine: Buddhist Contributions to Imperial Ideology in Modern Japan.” *Japanese Journal of Religious Studies* 26, no. 1/2 (1999): 83–106.
+[Jstor](https://www.jstor.org/stable/30233609)
 * Anderson, Emily. *Belief and Practice in Imperial Japan and Colonial Korea*.
 Springer, 2016.
-Introduction ppxvii-xxi, Ch 4 The Adventures of a Japanese Monk in Colonial Korea: Sōma Shōei’s Zen Training with Korean Masters pp57-75 (P)
+Introduction ppxvii-xxi, Ch 4 The Adventures of a Japanese Monk in Colonial Korea: Sōma Shōei’s Zen Training with Korean Masters pp57-75 (P) [Ebook](https://library.st-andrews.ac.uk/record=b2483675~S5)

 **G) Buddhism to the West**

 * Tweed, Thomas A. *The American Encounter with Buddhism, 1844-1912: Victorian Culture and the Limits of Dissent*.
 UNC Press Books, 2005.
 Ch 2 Shall We All Become Buddhists? pp26-47.
-(P)
+(P) [Ebook](https://library.st-andrews.ac.uk/record=b3108641~S5)
 * Snodgrass, Judith. *Presenting Japanese Buddhism to the West: Orientalism, Occidentalism, and the Columbian Exposition*.
-Univ of North Carolina Press, 2003,  Introduction pp1-15, Ch 4 Alterity: Buddhism as the "Other" of Christianity pp85-114 (P)
+Univ of North Carolina Press, 2003,  Introduction pp1-15, Ch 4 Alterity: Buddhism as the "Other" of Christianity pp85-114 (P) [Ebook](https://library.st-andrews.ac.uk/record=b3109281~S5)
 * Yamada, Shoji. *Shots in the Dark: Japan, Zen, and the West*.
 Translated by Earl Hartman.
 Reprint edition.
 Chicago, Ill.; Bristol: University of Chicago Press, 2011.
-The Kitschy World of 'Zen in/and the art of...' pp10-27, Ch 2-3 The Mystery of *Zen in the Art of Archery*, Dissecting the Myth, pp28-72 (P)
+The Kitschy World of 'Zen in/and the art of...' pp10-27, Ch 2-3 The Mystery of *Zen in the Art of Archery*, Dissecting the Myth, pp28-72 (P) [Ebook](https://library.st-andrews.ac.uk/record=b3109277~S5)

 **H) Buddhism in Japanese Manchuria**

 * Duara, Prasenjit. *Sovereignty and Authenticity: Manchukuo and the East Asian Modern*.
-Rowman &amp; Littlefield Publishers, 2004.
+2004.
 Ch 3 Asianism and the New Discourse of Civilization, only pp103-122.
-(P)
+(P) [Ebook](https://library.st-andrews.ac.uk/record=b2910374~S5)
 * Thomas David DuBois *Empire and the Meaning of Religion in Northeast Asia* (2017).
 Ch 4 Piety in Print pp85-107.
+[Ebook](https://library.st-andrews.ac.uk/record=b3039309~S5)
 * Sun, Jiang.
 ‘The Predicament of a Redemptive Religion: The Red Swastika Society Under the Rule of Manchukuo’.
 Journal of Modern Chinese History 7, no. 1 (1 June 2013): 108–26.
+[DOI](https://doi.org/10.1080/17535654.2013.772358)

+**I) Building the Buddhist Revival**

+- Scott, Gregory Adam. *Building the Buddhist Revival: Reconstructing Monasteries in Modern China*.
+2020.
+[Ebook](https://library.st-andrews.ac.uk/record=b2900206~S5) Introduction + Ch 1 + Ch 3

 ### General Further Reading